Thank you for sending your enquiry! One of our team members will contact you shortly.

 DDD & Legacy Systems Workshop

-- Analyzing and understanding legacy systems using tools like NDepend
+- Analyzing and understanding legacy systems using tools like NDepend for government agencies

 Product, Domain & Team-Oriented Architecture

-Data Mesh – Domain-Oriented Data Management
+Data Mesh – Domain-Oriented Data Platform

-- Introduction to the concept of data mesh
+- Introduction to the concept of data mesh for government data management

-- Implementing a domain-oriented data platform that supports data discovery, access, and governance for government
+- Implementing a domain-oriented data platform that supports data discovery, access, and governance for government operations

 Summary and Next Steps